pingswept/dev-log/2018-06-nolop-web-deployment.markdown

     Aug 09 15:48:55 nolopwp-dev-01.uit.tufts.edu systemd[1]: Starting Shibboleth Service Provider Daemon...
     Aug 09 15:48:55 nolopwp-dev-01.uit.tufts.edu systemd[1]: Started Shibboleth Service Provider Daemon.

 Realize that you need SSL installed.
-Get Marvin Nachatelo of Tufts IT to set you up with SSL with a *.it.tufts.edu certificate that is somehow taken care of by a loadbalancer in front of the server.
+Get Marvin Nachatelo of Tufts IT to set you up with SSL with a `*.it.tufts.edu` certificate that is somehow taken care of by a loadbalancer in front of the server.

 In the Apache conf file, /etc/httpd/conf/httpd.conf, direct Shibboleth.sso paths to the Shibboleth Apache module.

     <Location /Shibboleth.sso>
       SetHandler shib
     </Location>

+Generate `/etc/shibboleth/sp-key.pem` and `/etc/shibboleth/sp-cert.pem` using `/etc/shibboleth/keygen.sh`.

 Modify entityID's in /etc/shibboleth/shibboleth2.xml